 Delivering Excellence in Health Care

 Mercy Hospital, part of the Catholic Health system, is a community hospital located in Rockville Centre, NY.
-Our compassionate doctors, nurses and health care staff are committed to providing excellence in care to meet the health needs of our patients.
+Our compassionate doctors, nurses, and health care staff are committed to providing excellent care to meet the health needs of our patients.
 At Mercy Hospital, we pride ourselves on delivering safe and skilled care that patients and their loved ones can trust.

 For Patients & Visitors